-Skill and imagination are key words for describing Janet Fogg as an artist and teacher.
-They are what she strives to show when creating her original art quilts and what she hopes to share with students in her quilt making workshops.
+Skill and imagination are key words for describing Janet Fogg as an artist and pattern designer.
+They are what she strives to show when creating her original art quilts and what she hopes to share with other quilters with her collection of quilt patterns/kits for public use.

 Mostly self taught, Janet has been sewing since childhood when after losing her mother she claimed the family sewing machine as her own.
 "It became a tool for survival, both practically and emotionally."
 Janet knew at a young age that she wanted to be an artist and pursued a graphic design degree and a career in art direction.